 It appeared Mr. Geithner’s speech was nothing more than another “announcement” that the American people are going to be subjected to more of the same.

 He made mention of the G-20 conference, and another upcoming “conference” in Italy for the financial planners of the “world’s economy.”
-The globalists, both past and present, who intermingled our economies with those of other nations apparently are again meeting in pow wows to slap each other on the backs, drink a few espressos, and bemoan the ingratitude of the masses for their creative economic policies.
+The globalists, both past and present, who intermingled our economies with those of other nations apparently are again meeting in pow wows to slap each other on the back, drink a few espressos, and bemoan the ingratitude of the masses for their creative economic policies.

 The very same economists who entangled America’s financial survival with that of other nations are using American tax monies now to meet on the Italian Riviera.
 I wonder just how many will be in the American contingent?
 At this point since a great deal of those stimulus monies are going to upgrade computer technology and software for that “small business,” Microsoft, can’t some of these summits now be held via satellite and conference calls, since that technology has been in existence for quite a while?